 The cooling system is a big deal in injection mold design.
 It controls the temperature of the mold cavity and plastic material.
 Cooling is important because it helps solidify the plastic and control shrinkage.

-The cooling system design8 should ensure that the mold cavity is cooled evenly.
+The cooling system design should ensure that the mold cavity is cooled evenly.
 The cooling channels should be designed close to the areas that take longer to cool so that they don’t interfere with the gate and runner system.
 The machinist should also optimize the design to achieve the shortest cycle time possible.

 Runner and Gate Design